 - the use of force with the intent to cause physical harm or serious physical harm

 - acts or threats that are intended to intimidate, harass, threaten, coerce, or cause fear of harm whether directly or indirectly.

 - acts or threats made directly or indirectly by oral or written words, gestures or symbols that communicate a direct or indirect threat of physical or mental harm.

-The College may implement interim measures when needed to stabilize the situation, prevent continuing misconduct, support the parties involved, and protect the integrity of an investigation.
+The University may implement interim measures when needed to stabilize the situation, prevent continuing misconduct, support the parties involved, and protect the integrity of an investigation.
 Whenever possible, interim measures will be structured so they do not disproportionately impact either party.
 The Associate Director of Community Standards and Engagement will work with the Director of Safety and Security to develop and implement interim measures for students in accordance with the Student Conduct Policy (see section D).
 Interim measures involving employees in collective bargaining units should be determined in consultation with the human resources or employee relations department.
-If the Workplace Violence activities involve an outside party not associated with the College, the Director of Safety and Security will determine the appropriate measures in consultation with the President and/or local police enforcement.
+If the Workplace Violence activities involve an outside party not associated with the University, the Director of Safety and Security will determine the appropriate measures in consultation with the President and/or local police enforcement.